-The Museum will reopen to the public on April 27, 2021, with a few temporary restrictions in place:
+The Museum is OPEN, with a few temporary restrictions in place:

 Operating Hours be from 9:00 AM-1:00 PM and 2:00 PM-4:00 PM, Tuesday through Saturday

 Visitors will need to wait outside and ring the doorbell to gain access if the door is locked

 The Museum will not be able to accept artifact donations for the permanent collection during Reopening Phase Turquoise.